Electrical and Robotics Engineering

 What can you do with a robotics degree?

 With a wide range of career opportunities available you could work for robotics, digital technology, automotive, telecommunications, electronics consultancies and electronic equipment manufacturers.

-Our close links with industry means that what you’ll learn reflects current best practice.
-We also work with a number of professional bodies and learned societies to ensure that you benefit from teaching, support, research and commercial activities.
+Our close links with industry means that what you’ll learn reflects current best practices.
+We also work with many professional bodies and learned societies.
+You'll benefit from their teaching, support, research and commercial activities.

 - Electronics engineer